matt-allan/hours/docs/internals.md

 All dates and times are handled using the [Carbon library](https://carbon.nesbot.com).
 We use the `CarbonImmutable` class instead of the `Carbon` class as immutability helps prevent common bugs in the application code.

 All times are stored in the database in UTC and converted to the user's current timezone for display.
-When dates are accepted as input they are converted from the user's current timezone to UTC.
+When dates are accepted as input they are converted from the user's current timezone to UTC [^2].

 We register a few macros & mixins to make working with dates easier.
 You can view these macros & mixins in the `AppServiceProvider`.

 [^1]: The `XDG_CONFIG_HOME` environment variable is defined by the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 On most Mac and Linux computers this defaults to `~/.config`.

+[^2]: Eventually it would probably be best to store the timezone that was active at the time the frame was created.
+This would allow a user to record a frame from 9-5 in PST, then view a report in EST and see 9-5 (the time they actually recorded the frame in PST) instead of 1-9 (the time it would have been in EST).